 - Online resources.
 Any of the above can be found online.
 So you could attend therapy or a support group in person or online.
 Both methods can be effective.

 Different Types of Medication

 Some people with depression find that medication helps them with their symptoms.
-There are various types of medication to try, and it’s not unusual to have to try several different types in different dosages in order to find the medication that works best for you.
+There are various types of medication to try, and it’s not unusual to try several different types in different dosages to find the best medication for you.
 In some cases, you’ll be treated best with more than one drug.
-And in many cases, you will do better if you have therapy along with your medication.
+And in many cases, you will do better if you have therapy and your medication.
 Here are some of the meds that might be used for your depression:

-- Selective serotonin reuptake inhibitors (SSRIs): These are commonly prescribed because they are effective and don’t have a lot of side effects.
+- Selective serotonin reuptake inhibitors (SSRIs): These are commonly prescribed because they are effective and don’t have many side effects.
 Some brands include Zoloft, Celexa, and Prozac.

 - Tricyclic antidepressants (TCAs): This is an older type of medication and can have more side effects than SSRIs, but they are particularly effective for certain types of depression.
 Common brands include Tofranil and Elavil.